Khaleel01-dev/Project-482/README.md

    - Baseline: Current predictive models show 65% accuracy in crime forecasting

 2. **High-Risk Area Identification (HRAI)**
-   - Number of areas identified as high-risk for crime based on predictive models
+   - Number of areas identified as high-risk for crime based on ~~predictive~~ classification models
    - Target: Increase identification rate by 20% in urban centers
-   - Measured quarterly with crime hotspots analysis
+   - Measured quarterly with crime hotspots analysis <mark>is this a tool or dataset?  if so, cite it</mark>

 3. **Crime Reduction Impact (CRI)**
    - Percentage reduction in crime rates following the implementation of predictive interventions